boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Create an axis "AxisX"

-The following example shows how to create a motion object of the type axis with the name "AxisX" in the ctrlX MOTION.
+The following example shows how to create a motion object of the type axis with the name `AxisX` in the ctrlX MOTION.
 The state of the ctrlX MOTION has to be `Configuration`.

 ![example-motion-create-axis.png](./images/example-motion-create-axis.png)
 ![example-motion-create-axis-dashboard.png](./images/example-motion-create-axis-dashboard.png)